 After washing with any remedy solution, follow with a long hot shower.
 Depending on the severity of the spray, you may have to repeat the process two or three times.

 These solutions may be used to eliminate most of the skunk odor from people and pets.
 When washing a dog, wash the body first and then the head to keep the dog from shaking off the mixture.
 This will make the odor tolerable—only time will eliminate it.
+Never use bleach or ammonia, at any dilution, on pets.

 The above products may also be used to clean odor from inanimate objects.
 If the odor is inside or under your house, the area will need to be thoroughly aired out.
 Using fans will help.